uoy-linguistics/dating-beowulf-2015/README.md

 ## Prerequisites

 This analysis requires a Unix-like command-line environment in order to be run (such as that present on Mac OS X and Linux).
+It will be very difficult to perform the analysis on a Windows computer.
 In addition to standard shell tools, you will need the following tools installed in order to perform all the steps: